novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 1. First we select specific type of multiplication based on the tensor dimension.
 1. If tensor is not scalar, then we try to use matrix multiplication.
-Here, if some of the operands is vector we make that vector as matrix with one column according to math convension.
+Here, if some of the operands is vector we make that vector as matrix with one column according to math convention.
 1. Later we check operands dimensions, as they must obey rules of matrix multiplication.
 If rules are not met we throw an error.
-No Scala `Either` type or other error modeling is used to not clutter the code.
-Our goal is to stay as close as possible to math and keep balance between using types and readbility.
+No Scala `Either` type or other error modelling is used to not clutter the code.
+Our goal is to stay as close as possible to math and keep balance between using types and readability.

 # Neural Network DSL